ashutoshsahoo/book-service/README.md

 ## Test application

-Use the provided postman collection (inside authentication and service directory) to test the application.
+Use the provided postman collection to test the application.

 ## Check database setup